mohammadsilwadi/reading-note-301/read11.md

  ## Things I want to know more about

-know more about how to secure the website and the applications
+knowing  more about how to secure the website and the applications